tedsmith/quickhash/README.md

 Now you can open the QuickHash project itself.
 Choose "Project --> Open Project".
 Lazarus looks for LPI files by default (local config file for a project) but there often is not one in the GitHub project, although I do often include when just as a guide.
 If there is not one, or if the one supplied does not work, simply adjust the drop down menu for file type (bottom right) to "All files", and then select the LPR file instead.
 Lazarus will then warn you that a project session file is missing and would you like to create one.
 Choose "Yes" and then just click OK in the next window (the one that asks what type of project you are making - it should default to 'Application').
 After clicking OK for the last time, a local LPI file will be created for your computer session.<br>

 Assuming it opens OK, when you go to compile it, Lazarus may report that the project can not find certain packages that are declared in the uses clauses.
 So use the "Package" menu again to ensure it knows where these units are.
-So choose "Open loaded package", and for "HashLib4Pascal" package and "LazDBExport" package and "ZVDateTimeCtrls" package, select each one (one at a time) and choose "open".
+So choose "Open loaded package", and for "HashLib4Pascal" package and "LazDBExport" package, select each one (one at a time) and choose "open".
 Once open in the package manager, choose "Use --> Add to Project".
 Now when you compile, it should find all the units and compile OK.
 You may also need to do this for SQLDb package.<br>

 Now save your project (Project --> Save Project) which will create a new LPI file.
 Then you can compile QuickHash yourself using Lazarus, but it will not run properly without the SQLite DLLs (on Windows at least).<br>